zanza00/akka-http-playground/README.md

 ## Todo

+- [x] Working service
+- [x] Unit testing
+- [ ] Using enums for status
+- [ ] Force update a drone
+- [ ] Persist change in SQLite
+- [ ] Integration Testing
+- [ ] Create a simple frontend for easier testing

 ## Credits

-- __Marco F.__ for his collection of [web-frameworks-templates](https://github.com/mfirry/web-frameworks-templates) in scala
+- __Marco F.__ for his collection of [web-frameworks-templates](https://github.com/mfirry/web-frameworks-templates) in scala that helped me to decide wich framework to use.
 - __Daniela Sfregola__ for her awesome [tutorial](https://github.com/DanielaSfregola/quiz-management-service) and [series of articles](https://danielasfregola.com/2016/02/07/how-to-build-a-rest-api-with-akka-http/) about REST in scala.
-This repo is based on her work.
+This repo is based (more like copied) on her work.